divisionind/BackpacksRemastered/README.md

 ![](https://img.shields.io/badge/dev%20status-active-brightgreen.svg?style=flat-square)

 ## Info
 This is a remastered version of the popular Backpacks plugin.
+This project is based on the spigot boilerplate template by drew6017 on GitHub [here](https://github.com/divisionind/BoilerplateSpigot).

 ## Contributing
 All contributions must follow